Senate Bill No. 331

 (b) Except as provided in subsection (3)(g), for the fiscal year beginning July 1, 1997, rates for services provided at a hospital must be the greater of:

 (ii) the discount factor established by the department that was in effect on June 30, 1997, for the hospital.
-The discount factor for a hospital formed by the merger of two or more existing hospitals is computed by using the weighted average of the discount factors in effect at the time of the merger.
+The rate for a hospital formed by the merger of two or more existing hospitals is computed by using the weighted average of the rates in effect at the time of the merger.

-(c) Except as provided in subsection (3)(g), beginning July 1, 1998, the department shall adjust hospital discount factors so that the rate of payment does not exceed the annual percentage increase in the state's average weekly wage, as defined in 39-71-116.
+(c) Except as provided in subsection (3)(g), beginning July 1, 1998, the department shall adjust hospital rates so that the rate of percentage increase does not exceed the annual percentage increase in the state's average weekly wage, as defined in 39-71-116.

-(e) The discount factors established by the department pursuant to this subsection (3) may not be less than medicaid reimbursement rates.
+(e) The rates established by the department pursuant to this subsection (3) may not be less than medicaid reimbursement rates.

 (f) For services available in Montana, insurers are not required to pay facilities located outside Montana rates that are greater than those allowed for services delivered in Montana.

 (g) For a hospital licensed as a medical assistance facility pursuant to Title 50, chapter 5, the rate for services is the hospital's usual and customary rate.
 Fees paid to a hospital licensed as a medical assistance facility are not subject to the limitation provided in subsection (4).